UW-Madison-DSI/HFExplorer/README.md

 1. cd services
 2. Copy config.template.py to config.py.
-3. Fill in the indicated fields in config.py with your desired values.
+3. Fill in the indicated fields in config.py with your desired values (optional).

 For more information about configuration, see [services/README.md](services/README.md)